 Think of your childhood friends that you are still close to, friends from college and any other friends you speak to on a regular basis.
 If you are having a hard time deciding who to invite, the best advice I have been told is to make a list of who you think you will still be in touch with in 5 years.
 If you know you will still be in each others life 5 years from now, then definitely invite them!

-Chances are if you have worked for the company for a while, you have created some friendships.
-If you have worked for the company for a while, you may want to consider inviting co-workers and even your boss.
+If you have worked for the company for a while, you should consider inviting co-workers and even your boss.
 If it is a small company and your guest list allows, consider inviting the whole office.
-If you work for a large company and its hard to decide, consider the people in your department that you interact with every day.
+In the case you work for a large company, consider inviting the people in your department that you interact with every day.
 Another good rule is to think “do I hang out with this person outside or work?”
 Also, think about how often you talk to them outside of work hours and about non-related work topics.
 If you remain in touch after work hours whether by spending time together or texting, this is probably a friend you would want to consider inviting.

-It’s safe to say that you should allow plus-ones for any guest who is married, even if you’re not close to their spouse.
-If you’re friend is engaged or in a long-term relationship (I say longer than 1 year) you should definitely allow a plus-one.
-For single guests, consider who else will be at the wedding, will there be other people there (other than you and your spouse) that they know and can mingle with.
-If your single friend doesn’t know anyone at the wedding other than you, you should allow them to bring a plus-one so that they’re not alone during the festivities.
+You should allow plus-ones for any guest who is married, even if you’re not close to their spouse.
+If your friend is engaged or in a long-term relationship, you should definitely allow a plus-one.
+For single guests, consider who else will be at the wedding.
+Think if this guest will know other people there and would have someone to mingle with.
+If your single friend won’t know anyone at the wedding, you should allow them to bring a plus-one so that they’re not alone during the festivities.
 With plus-ones, just think would I want to go without my boyfriend/girlfriend/husband/wife?
 Probably not, so allow your guests a plus-one.

 5. B List

-Once you have created your guest list, if you see that your count is over what you budgeted for or more than your venue allows, you can create a “B List.”
+Once you have created your guest list, if you see that your count is more than expected, you can create a “B List.”
 Basically, all of your must have, non-negotiable guests will be on the A-List.
 This list would include your immediate family and your closest friends.
 As you start to have people on your list that you realize you may not be as close to anymore or your mom made you invite your 4th cousin that you haven’t seen since you were 8 years old, you can move them to the “B List.”

 All of the guests on your A-List will receive a “Save The Date” 6-8 months before your wedding date.
-When it comes time for invitations, you will send your A-List invitations 10 weeks before the wedding (remember they already know the date and general location, so they will know if they can or can’t attend).
-As you start to receive “no” for RSVPs, you will now have more room on your guest list and can invite those on your B-List (Send these invites 6-8 weeks before the wedding).
+When it comes time for invitations, you will send your A-List invitations 10 weeks before the wedding.
+As you start to receive “no” for RSVPs, you will now have more room on your guest list and can invite those on your B-List.
+Prepare for your B-List invited to be sent 6-8 weeks before the wedding.

 6. Children guests

-It is important to note if you are allowing children at the wedding, as this may change whether or not your adult guests are able to attend.
 If your guest list has less than 10 children, consider inviting them.
-If you notice your list starts to have a lot of children, as this is adding to your guest count by 30 or even 40 people, you may want to consider a kids free wedding.
+However, if you notice children add to your guest count by 30 or more people, you may want to consider a kids-free wedding.

-If you do decide to have a kids free wedding, make sure to let your guests know early on.
-It is best to note this on the Save The Dates, so parents can make arrangements in advance for a babysitter.
+If you decide to have a kids-free wedding, make sure to let your guests know early on.
+It is best to note this on the Save The Dates and your wedding website, so parents can make arrangements in advance for a babysitter.
 You can also make sure to mention this to them in person when you’re talking about the wedding.
-Make sure to let them know, your guest count is strict due to budget or venue limitations so they can understand why you ask for no children.
+If necessary, let them know your guest count is strict due to budget or venue limitations so they can understand why you ask for no children.